Quantum information with quantum-like bits: Conclusions

 \section{Conclusions}

-In this paper, we expanded upon the general approach derived in Refs.~\onlinecite{scholes2023, scholes2024, product} to define and manipulate QL states.
-In \cref{sec:QLbits} we constructed a computational basis from the emergent states of many-body classical systems, whose correlations can be mapped onto synchronizing graphs.
-We introduced the Hilbert space for an arbitrary number of QL bits, and we derived explicitly the Bell states in dimension two.
-We then proposed in \cref{sec:gates} a notion of quantum gates applicable to QL states, and we provided concrete examples of their action.
-Finally, we discussed in \cref{sec:quantum_prob} a list of measurement axioms which allow to observe QL interference effects in our approach. \\
+In this paper, we built upon the general framework developed in Refs.~\onlinecite{scholes2023, scholes2024, product} to define and manipulate QL states.
+In \cref{sec:QLbits}, we constructed a computational basis from the emergent states of many-body classical systems, whose correlations can be mapped onto synchronizing graphs.
+We introduced the Hilbert space for an arbitrary number of QL bits and explicitly derived the Bell states in two dimensions.
+In \cref{sec:gates}, we proposed a framework for defining quantum gates applicable to QL states and provided concrete examples of their action on many-body classical resources. \Cref{sec:perspectives} offers an overview of experimental platforms that could be used to implement and test this theory.
+Finally, in \cref{sec:quantum_prob}, we discussed that a QL notion of interference can emerge within this framework by presenting a set of axioms for interpreting QL states and observables. \\

 Several open questions remain, presenting diverse opportunities for future research.